MoliseMG/Udacity-Capstone-Project-Proposal/proposal.md

 ### Domain Background
 Twitter is a 'microblogging' system that allows people to send and receive short posts called tweets.
 It is a platform to connect with people and catch on on everything that is happening around us, either be the news, emergencies, blogs and many more.
 This provides and encourages communication between multiple parties and also informs the public about events that are around them and that may affect them.

 Twitter has approximately over 126 million daily users worldwide.
 6,000 tweets are tweeted every second, which corresponds to over 350,000 tweets sent per minute, 500 million tweets per day and around 200 billion tweets per year.
 Due to the high usage of Twitter and the ubiquitousness of smartphones, Twitter has become an important communication channel in times of emergency.
 People prefer to announce an emergency they’re observing in real-time on Twitter because their posts can reach many people instantly on Twitter.
-Because of this, more agencies are interested in programatically monitoring Twitter for disasters(i.e. disaster relief organizations and news agencies).But, it’s not always clear whether a person’s words are actually announcing a disaster.
+Because of this, more agencies are interested in programmatically monitoring Twitter for disasters(i.e. disaster relief organizations and news agencies).But, it’s not always clear whether a person’s words are actually announcing a disaster.

+Automatic identification of useful tweets is a challenging task because: (i) tweets are short – only 140 characters– and therefore, hard to understand without enough context;(ii) they often contain abbreviations, informal language,spelling variations and are ambiguous; and, (iii) judging a tweet’s utility is a subjective exercise.
+Despite advances in natural language processing (NLP), interpreting short informal texts automatically remains a hard problem (Nguyen et al. 2017).

 ### Problem Statement
 The goal of this project is to predict which tweets are about real disasters and which one’s aren’t.
 To solve the problem, I am going to use Natural Language Processing and Machine Learning techniques to develop a model that can classify real disasters from unreal ones.